Crash of a Cessna 441 Conquest in Broome

 Circumstances:

 The single engine airplane departed Wasu Airfield at 1012LT on a charter flight to Lae-Nadzab Tomodachi Airport, with an ETA at 1047LT.
 On board were five people, four passengers and one pilot.
 The passengers included a member of the Royal Papua New Guinea Constabulary (RPNGC) and an employee from the Housing Ministry.
-Few minutes after takeoff from Wasu, while cruising at an altitude of 8,000 feet, the airplane impacted trees and crashed in a wooded and hilly terrain near Sapmanga, southwest of Wasu.
-The wreckage was located but the access is difficult.
-About two days after the accident, PNG authorities confirmed that all five occupants were killed.
+Few minutes after takeoff from Wasu, while cruising at an altitude of 8,400 feet in marginal weather conditions, the airplane impacted trees and crashed in a wooded and hilly terrain near Sapmanga, southwest of Wasu.
+The airplane was destroyed and all five occupants were killed.
+The total airframe hours and landings mentioned above stopped to December 3, 2024.

 Crash of a Britten-Norman BN-2A Islander in Port Vila: 1 killed